jrnn/wackpackr/docs/weeklies.md

 This week was real busy at work, couldn't find the time to do anything.
 With the remaining time, will try to (1) do performance testing, (2) update documentation, (3) patch unit tests.

+## Week #7

+#### Main activities

+- Performance testing
+- Documentation

+#### Last words

+This concludes the project.
+I'm glad for picking this topic, it was captivating, instructive, and just the right measure of challenge.
+Regrettably I ran out of steam (and time) towards the end, leaving some loose ends (e.g. no unit tests for compressor helper classes).
+Also, it would've been interesting to try to fine-tune performance further, or even go for one or two more techniques, such as adaptive Huffman, Deflate, or LZMA.
+But, it is what it is.